 While distributors, without a clear picture of the rebate revenue they’ve earned, end up leaving tens of thousands of dollars on the table.
 (In our work with distributors, we typically find that they’ve been failing to claim 4% of their rebate revenue.)

-A Rebate Management System (RMS) is SaaS that’s designed specifically to simplify the handling of these complex trade agreements.
+A rebate management system (RMS) is software that’s designed specifically to simplify the handling of these complex trade agreements.

 • Analyze the potential impact of proposed deals

 • Let parties collaborate around, and sign-off on, the same agreement information

 And, of course, most modern rebate management system solutions are designed for integration with the supplier or distributor’s company’s core ERP systems.